samiradiebire/samiradiebire.github.io/resources.md

 # Books, Articles, & More

+Before I began my Masters, I co-founded and worked on the Essex Decolonise the Curriculum campaign.
+This campaign started with a survey I designed to understand students' academic experience at the University of Essex.
+The need for this survey emerged from discrepancies in student satisfaction and representation in the curriculum and overall learning experience.

+Through this campaign and the work of the Tackling Racism Group, of which I was a part, the university has now allocated a suite of resources to support this project and the advancement of BAME scholars in higher education.
+Whilst working on this theme, I assisted Dr Hannah Gibson, Dr Colin Reilly, and Dr Tracey Costley on "Decolonising the Curriculum \| The Work", a project funded by the Global Challenge Research Fund and partnered with scholars from South Africa.
+This project was a continuation of the initial campaign at Essex, and through this, I was involved in organising a series of focus groups and webinars on decolonising the curriculum.

-Here, you can find various lists of some of my must-read books, articles, music, and more on topics that fascinate me and have helped me navigate spaces.
+Here, you can find various lists of some of my must-read books, articles, music, and more on topics that fascinate me and have and are helping me navigate academia as a black muslim immigrant woman.

 # Race and Racism